VLS-1 V03: Operation São Luís

 Besides being the third flight of the VLS-1, the operation had as objectives the launch of the satellites UNOSAT and SATEC in to orbit; verify the CLA's ability to perform type launches and the use of the CLBI as a tracking station.
+The Satec, valued at R$ 500,000, used spare parts from other programs, had a service life of six months, weighed 65 kg, was 66 cm wide and deep, and 61 cm tall; developed by INPE, its objective was to test the technological equipment on board the rocket; Unosat, developed by the University of Northern Paraná with support from AEB, among others, was intended to be Brazil's first nanosatellite.
+V03 aimed to place them in a circular orbit at 15° and 750 km.
+The VLS-1 was valued at U$ 7 million.

 The transportation of materials for V03 started on August 23, 2002 and stopped on April 16, 2003.
 The operation was restarted on July 1, an inspection the next day found no problems, and the satellites were transported on the 30th.
+Tribuna da Imprensa reports that the launch was delayed three times, including in April and May, due to, among other problems, flaws in the protection of the rocket "cluster."
 After several assembly operations, the accident occurred on August 22, 2003.